 For the innovative technology sector for which Cambridge is famous with its Cambridge Cluster and Silicon Fen eco system, the Technology SIG is chaired by scholarship student Vishal Jain (MBA 2018).

-Vishal goes on to explain about his own
+Vishal goes on to explain about his own career goals;

 “I am looking for career readiness in terms of my technology literacy, interview skills, and general tech competencies with regards to Europe, as my experience has largely been limited to Asia.
 I intend to network and build and curate a community of like-minded individuals who are already in positions of influence within the world of technology.
 I am excited for the next steps in my career and the Tech SIG is the perfect vehicle to push me and my fellow classmates forward”.